ryanholbrook/kaggle-learn/tutorial-1-first-model.md

 plt.show()
 ```

 There is an obvious seasonal ##cyclic?## component to our data.
 You can see that the popularity of "data science" tends to fall in the summer and winter and rise Spring and Fall.
 (Students on break from school?)
-We'll develop models in future lessons that can make use of information like this and give us better predictions.
+There's information we aren't using that could help us make our predictions better.
+In future lessons, we'll see models that can make use of this kind of information.

 ## Conclusion ##

 The defining feature of time series is their dependence on a temporal order.
 This temporal dependence is both a useful source of information, but also a strong constraint.
 If you haven't worked with time series before, it's likely that .
-The models you've proabaly worked with before function best, work best when your applied to data that are iid.
+The models you've probably worked with before function best, work best when your applied to data that are iid.

 ## Your Turn ##

-So now you know how to make forecasts using a linear trendline.
+Now you know how to make forecasts using a linear trend-line.
 When you're ready, move on to the first exercise!

 # Exercises #